mehulagg/gitlab/doc/install/postgresql_extensions.md

 | `btree_gist` | 13.1                   |
 | `plpgsql`    | 11.7                   |

-The following extensions must be loaded into any GitLab Geo secondary tracking databases (normally called `gitlabhq_geo_production`):
+If you are using [GitLab Geo](https://about.gitlab.com/solutions/geo/), you must load the following extensions into all secondary tracking databases (defaults to `gitlabhq_geo_production`):

 | Extension    | Minimum GitLab version |
 |--------------|------------------------|